c0c0n3/trixie-dotses/install-guides/mactop/apps.md

 ###### Notes
 1. **Alegreya & AlegreyaSC**.
 Using both fonts for blog and doc sites.
-The formulas above install all variants: black, black-italic, bold, bold-italic, italic, regular.
+The `font-alegreya` formula above contains both and installs all variants: black, black-italic, bold, bold-italic, italic, regular.
 2. **Architects Daughter**.
 I used it for lots of maths (hand-drawn) diagrams but have now switched to *KG Miss Speechy IPA*.
 3. **Cherry Cream Soda**.
 Been using it for presentations.